Luke Perry’s Daughter Will Honor Her Late Father In The Sweetest Way

 thank you to everybody who donated to help with our projects!
 Our first school is finished and I can’t tell you how proud and excited I am to see it open on Wednesday.
 Thank you to my amazing partner Ruben for everything.
 Especially for fighting to name the school after my dad.

-She also shared that grieving in her own, quiet way, has caused some backlash from online trolls, and in a separate Instagram post, she expressed that she’s been getting a lot of attention in the wake of her father’s passing, and it’s attention that she didn’t ask for.
-She said that she’s young, and sometimes “swears like a sailor” and dresses “like a hooker,” but she’s going to laugh and smile while living her life because that’s what her father would have wanted for her.
+She also shared that grieving in her own, quiet way has caused some backlash from online trolls.
+In a separate Instagram post, she expressed that she’s been getting a lot of attention in the wake of her father’s passing, and it’s attention that she didn’t ask for.
+She said that she’s young, sometimes “swears like a sailor,” and dresses “like a hooker,” but she’s going to laugh and smile while living her life because that’s what her father would have wanted for her.

-She also added that she’s upset, and she’s trying to heal, but that she’s out and about doing the things she loves should be fodder for the internet to bash her.
+She also added that she’s upset, and she’s trying to heal, but being out and about doing the things she loves shouldn’t be fodder for the internet to bash her.
 Sophie shared that her father wouldn’t want her to sit in her room and cry alone until the “internet has deemed it appropriate” for her to do otherwise.

 Sophie returned to Africa at the beginning of the month and has been sharing some shots of her time there to Instagram.
 Though she revealed that it was emotional for her to return, she has someone important that she wants to make proud.